on June 18, 2021 (last modified on May 6, 2022) • 19 minute read

-According to the results of our latest survey, it absolutely does: 93% of marketers reported that engagement with their brand on LinkedIn has increased in the last year.
+In fact, as a proof that LinkedIn marketing—which has for so long taken a backseat to channels like Facebook, Instagram, and Twitter does work, according to the results of our latest survey, 93% of marketers reported that engagement with their brand on LinkedIn has increased in the last year.
 Only 7% said it stayed the same, and not one person reported that engagement on LinkedIn had decreased.

-Here are the strategies they recommend for using LinkedIn to grow your audience, market your events, generate leads, and much more.
+Here are the strategies our respondents recommend for using LinkedIn to grow your audience, market your events, generate leads, and much more.

 This lets people use LinkedIn more like a traditional social channel and not simply as a networking platform.
 You can follow people whose updates you’re interested in, unfollow people even if you’re connected, and then scroll through your feed to see what the people you’re following have shared recently.

-“I know this sounds so basic,” says Kathy Heil of StoryTeller Media + Communications, “but the best tactic for LinkedIn is simply creating really valuable content that solves business challenges and is communicated in a helpful, non-salesy manner.”
+“I know this sounds so basic,” says Kathy Heil of StoryTeller Media + Communications, “but the best Linkedin tactic is simply creating really valuable content that solves business challenges and is communicated in a helpful, non-salesy manner.”

 Revenue River’s Eric Pratt agrees: “I think more leads come from you being present when there’s a need, not by forcing your products/services on people.”

 “My experience with LinkedIn as a lead generation vehicle has been through staying active, joining conversations, sharing information, and being responsive when someone reaches out.
 I’ve never generated a lead by sending private messages, and I’ve never bought anything from someone that sent me a message.”

 “Build your network, share without expectation of something in return, and be interesting enough to make people see value in your opinion and expertise,” Pratt says.
 “It won’t be instant, but the opportunities will come.”